junxit/us-congress-bills-112/bill.md

       - **(ii)** make a cash payment to the United States; or
       - **(iii)** use a combination of the methods described in clauses (i) and (ii), as agreed to by Resolution Copper, the Secretary, and the Secretary of the Interior.
     - **(B)** *Amount of payment* The Secretary may accept a payment in excess of 25 percent of the total value of the land or interests conveyed, notwithstanding section 206(b) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1716(b)).
     - **(C)** *Disposition and use of proceeds* Any amounts received by the United States under this subparagraph shall be deposited in the fund established under Public Law 90–171 (commonly known as the “Sisk Act”; 16 U.S.C.
-484a) and shall be made available to the Secretary for the acquisition of land for addition to the National Forest System.
+484a) and shall be made available, in such amounts as are provided in advance in appropriation Acts, to the Secretary for the acquisition of land for addition to the National Forest System.
   - **(3)** *Surplus of non-Federal land* If the final appraised value of the non-Federal land exceeds the value of the Federal land—
     - **(A)** the United States shall not make a payment to Resolution Copper to equalize the value; and
     - **(B)** except as provided in section 9(b)(2)(B), the surplus value of the non-Federal land shall be considered to be a donation by Resolution Copper to the United States.